-About Solidarity & Justice-Oriented Structural Change in South Africa
+About Solidarity & Community-Led Transformation in South Africa

-Though the magnificence of South Africa’s people and landscapes is vast, it is often said that visitors “ignore the view” by overlooking the juxtaposition between acute poverty in the townships and immensely affluent neighborhoods (built for-and-by the white minority during Apartheid).
-Mindful visitors will often put into question the “free market” and recognize that Apartheid’s history of racism and classism still exists in all fabrics of life; and, many “westerners” will try to assist through service or volunteerism without fostering real change.
+Though the magnificence of South Africa’s people and landscapes is vast, visitors often “ignore the view” by overlooking the juxtaposition between acute poverty in the townships and immensely affluent neighborhoods (built for and by the white minority during Apartheid).
+Mindful visitors often put into question the “free market” and recognize that Apartheid’s history of racism and classism still exists in all fabrics of life; and many Westerners try to assist through service or volunteerism without fostering real change.
 In Africa, “service” is a billion-dollar industry.
-Abuse by western volunteer organizations and other programs has been overwhelming, which has included half-finished work, time and resources drained from communities, and unchanged “volunteers.”
+Abuse by Western volunteer organizations and other programs has been overwhelming, which has included half-finished work, time and resources drained from communities, and unchanged “volunteers.”
 But, do we do nothing?

 Housing & Meals

-You will live in shared student housing with other program participants.
-Meals while on the 3-day Educo Africa retreat in the Grootwinterhoek Wilderness area are provided.
-Additional meals can be taken in the housing or at local eateries.
+Live in shared student housing with other program participants.
+A welcome and farewell meal, as well as meals while on the three-day Educo Africa retreat in the Grootwinterhoek Wilderness Area, are provided.
+Take additional meals in the housing or at local eateries.

-Excursions will assist in illuminating the program coursework and will take place in Cape Town, South Africa and surrounding areas.
-Excursions may include visits to: Robben Island, Table Mountain, Iziko Slave Lodge, Saint George’s Cathedral Crypt Memory and Witness Center, a community education project in the nearby town of Bellville South, and a 3-day experiential learning retreat in the Grootwinterhoek Wilderness area.
+Excursions will assist in illuminating the program coursework and take place in Cape Town, South Africa, and surrounding areas.
+Excursions include visits to Robben Island, Table Mountain, Iziko Slave Lodge, Saint George’s Cathedral Crypt Memory and Witness Center, a social community education project in the nearby township of Bellville South, and a three-day experiential learning retreat in the Grootwinterhoek Wilderness Area.

-All program participants will be taking the coordinated group flight to and from the program site.
+All program participants will take the coordinated group flight to and from the program site.
 The cost of the group flight is included in the program fee that will be posted to your student account.
-Do not book your own flight, you will recieve information from the Learning Abroad Center regarding your seat on the group flight once your participation has been confirmed.
+Do not book your own flight.
+You will receive information from the Learning Abroad Center about your seat on the group flight once your participation has been confirmed.

 - Develop independence by challenging yourself in a new environment